-This collective of agricultural scientists, program developers and university professors will review the overarching work being done to battle global hunger in a series of free seminars running February through April.
+This collective of agricultural development experts, scientists and policy makers will review the overarching work being done to battle global hunger in a series of free seminars running Sept.
+6 through Nov.
+15.

 Check back with us at borlaug.tamu.edu for the latest updates on coming seminars and information on what you can do to get involved.